netdata/netdata/docs/contributing/style-guide.md

 If you'd like to contribute, start by reading the [guide on contributing to documentation](contributing.md) and then read the rest of this style guide.

-## Goals of the NEtdatastyle guide
+## Goals of the Netdata style guide

 An editorial style guide tries to establish a few important standards: